MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

-If the process is now irreversible (like any realistic, non-ideal process), the entropy drope in the ideal gaz will still be the same since the entropy is a function of state, but the heat exchanges will be different and this will lead to a positive entropy grow of the universe (the total system) by the second law of thermodynamic, even if entropy was localy decreased in the ideal gaz:
+If the process is now irreversible (like any realistic, non-ideal process), the entropy drope in the ideal gaz will still be the same since the entropy is a function of state, but the heat exchanges will be different and this will lead to a positive entropy grow of the universe (the total system) by the second law of thermodynamic, even if entropy was locally decreased in the ideal gaz:

 .. math::